-To ensure industry input into our programs, the College of Business has a leadership board consisting of business leaders.
+To ensure industry input into our programs, the Bunting College of Business and Technology has a leadership board consisting of business leaders.
 The Leadership Board is a diversified group in terms of gender, racial composition and size of businesses that the members represent.
-The Leadership Board for the College of Business consists of individuals who are nominated by the Board's Committee and elected by Leadership Board members.
+The Leadership Board for the Bunting College of Business and Technology consists of individuals who are nominated by the Board's Committee and elected by Leadership Board members.

-The purpose of the College of Business Leadership Board is "to provide advice, guidance and support for the continuing development of high quality business programs at Georgia College."
+The purpose of the Bunting College of Business and Technology Leadership Board is "to provide advice, guidance and support for the continuing development of high quality business programs at Georgia College."

-The Leadership Board assists in promoting the College of Business to the business community, augmenting existing career counseling and placement services, providing the faculty with continuing opportunities for interaction with the business community and sharing special insights through classroom presentations.
-A natural result of the Leadership Board has been financial support for many of the College of Business activities, such as student scholarships.
+The Leadership Board assists in promoting the Bunting College of Business and Technology to the business community, augmenting existing career counseling and placement services, providing the faculty with continuing opportunities for interaction with the business community and sharing special insights through classroom presentations.
+A natural result of the Leadership Board has been financial support for many of the Bunting College of Business and Technology activities, such as student scholarships.

 Leadership Board Members